1980 Winter Olympics: Transportation

 The Lake Placid Winter Games were plagued with transportation problems complicating the planning and operations of the Games.
 The small mountain community did not have the accommodations or resources to handle the expected 50,000 spectators each day.
 Most of the accommodations within the community were reserved for Games officials and athletes' families, meaning spectators commuted as much as 90 mi daily to attend events.
 Anticipating these challenges, the LPOOC prohibited private cars from entering Lake Placid for the duration of the Games.
-Instead the LPOOC provided car parks and a shuttle system to transport spectators to the competition venues, and hired 60 taxis and 300 coaches, instead of the 450 initially planned, to be available to athletes, coaches, officials and VIPs.
+Instead the LPOOC provided parking and a shuttle system to transport spectators to the competition venues, and hired 60 taxis and 300 coaches, instead of the 450 initially planned, to be available to athletes, coaches, officials, and VIPs.

 The first evidence that the Games would be plagued with transportation issues came a year earlier, at the pre-Olympic ski jumping competition in February 1979, which saw spectators create an 11 mi traffic jam.
 Once the Games started, the inadequate transportation planning was evident quickly as American and Soviet athletes arrived late for the opening ceremony.
-Throughout the Games, the main street of Lake Placid was often blocked by traffic jams, and journalists, spectators and athletes found long waits at bus stops.
-Spectators were often left stranded either missing events or unable to return home from events.
+Throughout the Games, the main street of Lake Placid was often blocked by traffic jams, and journalists, spectators, and athletes found long waits at bus stops.
+Spectators were often left stranded, either missing events or unable to return home from events.
 After five days, Governor Hugh Carey declared a partial state of emergency to address the issues.

-The LPOOC attributed the transportation challenges, among other things, to the lack of communication with transport companies and the state government.
+The LPOOC attributed the transportation challenges to, among other things, the lack of communication with transport companies and the state government.

 Visual identity

-The Emblem of the 1980 Olympic Winter Games contains several symbols.
-The right part is reminiscent of the mountains surrounding Lake Placid and the left part is a stylized Ionic Column that refers to Ancient Olympics.
-The indentation at the top of the column represents two basins which symbolize the two editions of the Games organized in Lake Placid.
-On the Games poster, the Olympic rings overhang this emblem.
+The emblem of the 1980 Olympic Winter Games contained several symbols.
+The right part was reminiscent of the mountains surrounding Lake Placid and the left part was a stylized Ionic column that referred to the Ancient Olympics.
+The indentation at the top of the column represented two basins symbolizing the two editions of the Games organized in Lake Placid.
+On the Games poster, the Olympic rings overhung this emblem.